erudite-battles/erudite-battles-rfc/rfc-001-architecture-overview.md

 ## Deployment

-TODO: explain how to do continuous delivery, including running unit tests for building, integration tests, functional tests and deployment to QA vs Prod environments.
+We will use a Continuous Delivery approach, including running unit tests for building, integration tests, functional tests and deployment to QA vs Prod environments.